hoangduytran/blender-manual/manual/modeling/modifiers/generate/mesh_to_volume.rst

 Density
    Makes the generated volume appear denser or less dense when rendering.

-Fill Volume
-   The entire enclosed volume or otherwise only the voxels close to the surface will get a density greater than zero.
-   This setting is only used when the mesh object is :term:`Manifold`.

-Exterior Band Width
-   The maximum distance of the included voxels to the surface on the outside of the mesh.

 Interior Band Width
    The maximum distance of the included voxels to the surface on the inside of the mesh.
    Activating *Fill Volume* is similar to increasing the interior band width to a high number.